arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 ## 4. Implement your custom inflector

-Consider a scenario where except the `API::REST::Client` you have also `User::Activities::Rest` constant in your codebase.
-Both of them include the `/rest/i` substring, but you can't use the same inflection rule to obtain the constant name from the file name.
+Consider a scenario where, apart from the `API::REST::Client`, you sldo have the `User::Activities::Rest` constant in your codebase.
+Both of them include the `/rest/i` substring, but you cannot use the same inflection rule to derive the constant name from the file name.

-This is a good example of when you can provide your custom inflector implementation.
+This is a good example of when you may need to provide a custom inflector implementation.

-Let's take a look at standard `Rails::Autoloader::Inflector#camelize` method implementation once again:
+Let's revisit the standard `Rails::Autoloader::Inflector#camelize` method implementation to better understand this.

 ```ruby